 HPI's imported coal requirements are covered with annual supply contracts.
-Spot purchases remain an option for a healthy balance of supply reliability, market competitive prices and opportunity for substitute fuels.
+Spot purchases shall remain as an option to have a healthy balance of supply reliability, market competitive prices and opportunity for substitute fuels.

-For local coal requirements, the Company entered into a 1-year contract with Semirara Mining & Power Corporation covering 2022.
+For local coal requirements, the Company entered into a 1-year contract with Semirara Mining & Power Corporation covering 2021.